vertica/vertica-prometheus-exporter/documentation/Best_practices.md

 **Non Docker Linux Build**

-Once you build the vertica_exporter binary you can move it to any location you want but the following dependencies exist:
+Once you build the vertica_prometheus_exporter binary you can move it to any location you want but the following dependencies exist:
 - You have to launch the binary from the directory where it exists
 - You have to have a metrices dir under the binary’s directory that contains the collector yml files
-- You can have the vertica_exporter.yml file anywhere you like as the –config-file parameter to starting the binary can be a fully qualified path to it.
+- You can have the vertica_prometheus_exporter.yml file anywhere you like as the –config-file parameter to starting the binary can be a fully qualified path to it.
 - Your Logfile dir must be under the binary’s directory.
 The binary will create the Logfile dir and the logfile.log in it if they don’t exist.